School Statement of Commitment to Anti-Discrimination

 We particularly commit to calling out religious or racial discrimination and abuse whenever we find it.

-Students and parents are strongly encouraged to immediately report all instances of this behavior to Year Level Managers, the Wellbeing Team, or the Principal.
-If parents or students feel uncomfortable reporting to these people, they may go to the designated contact officer for these reports, Mr Pat Gargano.
+Students and parents are strongly encouraged to immediately report all instances of this behavior to their relevant Student Managers, the Wellbeing Team, or the Principal.
+If parents or students feel uncomfortable reporting to these people, they may go to the designated contact officer for these reports, Ms Leisa Higgins.

 If students or parents are uncomfortable reporting these matters at school, they may report them the Department of Education and Training contact desk at: